guroteske/al-guides/Auxiliary Guide.md

  - Due to the generally reduced pressure placed upon the main fleet, these units will typically want to focus more on offensive auxiliary equipment.
 When main fleet units do equip defensive aux, they will typically equip specialised equipment to deal with a specific threat, such as a fire extinguisher in maps with heavy enemy shelling, or an anti-air radar in maps with heavy aviation presence.

  - The most generic offensive setups are double steam catapults for all carriers and both a T1 shell and SHS (double shells) for battleships.
-The SHS may be replaced for an HPFCR, especially for clearing fleets.
+The T1 may be replaced for an HPFCR, especially for clearing fleets.

  - In event maps with limited fleet movement, the SG radar can be skipped due to the lack of ambushes.
 Additionally, equipment that increases the speed stat of the ships in your fleet can increase the range of movement available to your fleet.
 Note that this only applies to stat-based movement speed.
 While the Beaver Badge's skill effect will increase the movement speed of your fleet in combat, it will not boost movement speed on the map.